JvanKatwijk/qt-dab/README.md

 In this region I never saw it happening but it seems to happen with BBC transmissions.

-In Qt-DAB 3.3 a mechanism is included to handle such changes.
+In Qt-DAB 3.3 a mechanism is included to handle such a change, the change will apear as a minor disruption in the signal of the selected service.

-*Audio sub-channels - if any - will be visible in the services list - their name is the name of the service preceded by a one digit number.
-This feauture is experimental.*

 ---------------------------------------------------------------------
 Replacing libfaad by fdk-aac